melsman/mlkit/doc/arm64-abi.md

 Emitter/runtime acceptance tests must also cover nested direct/indirect ML calls, LR survival across C and GC calls, tail recursion with bounded stack use, leaf `ret`, exception-handler entry, and descriptor lookup in linked and dynamically loaded images.
-These execution tests remain pending the emitter.
+Full execution coverage of these paths remains pending; the initial smoke tests exercise native entry/exit and LR preservation across C calls.

 ## C calls and callbacks

 `AbiArm64.arguments` returns argument locations, promoted types, required narrow-integer extension, and the total aligned outgoing stack area.
-Apply the same layout in reverse for incoming callback arguments.
+The general emitter must apply the same layout in reverse for incoming callback arguments.
 Integer/pointer results use x0, scalar FP results use v0, and void has no result location.